-If you're looking for simple, sturdy, and cost-effective, look no further than this adjustable bed frame from Joss & Main.
+If you're looking for simple, sturdy, and cost-effective, look no further than this adjustable bed frame from Alwyn Home.
 Thanks to its movable steel base, it allows for all the same health benefits as an electrically powered incline bed — namely, improvements in sleep apnea, sinus issues, and heartburn.
-You're saving a ton of money because there are no expensive motors or complex electronics.
-This frame functions as an adjustable chaise lounge chair, so you can manually set it to the ideal incline for you and your partner.
+That said, you're saving a ton of money because there are no expensive motors or complex electronics.
+This frame functions as an adjustable chaise lounge chair, so you can manually set it to the ideal incline for you and your partner in a split king.

 It may not be the cheapest on this list, but in terms of what you get for the price, the Classic Brands adjustable queen is without a doubt the best value.
 For one, it allows you to experience zero gravity with its sleek profile and power base that adjusts in three spots.
 For another, it has three-speed massagers for both your feet and your head, which add to your relaxation experience.
 Next, the wireless remote allows you to control both of the aforementioned without restriction, while the steel bar at the bottom keeps your mattress in place — and, finally, there's a USB panel on the side so you can charge your phone, tablet, or E-reader.